jayunit100/damons-data-lake/README.md

 # Build your own data lake

-How to build your own cloud-native data lake using AWS with typical data ingest patterns.
+How to build your own cloud-native data lake (using AWS as the canonical example) with typical large scale data ingest patterns.

 ## Overview

 This project uses managed services from AWS to ingest and store various sources of streaming and batch data.

+It requires (1) an Object store (like *S3*) (2) a stream ingestion service (like *Kinesis*) (3) A batch runnable ETL service (like *Glue*) for formatting and partitioning of data, and (4) a query engine that can operate against data inside of (1) after it has been partitioned by (3) (such as *Athena*)

+As a canonical implementation of (1), (2), (3), and (4), we use various AWS on-demand services (respectively S3, Kinesis, Glue, and Athena).
+Ideas on how to build a similar lake using other cloud services (or open source services) for other cloud native platforms are welcome !

+## Input data

-It uses several personal data sources including my own website, nerdy quantified self metrics, and Apple Health data.
+The raw input for this example is based on several personal data sources including Damon's own website, nerdy quantified self metrics, and Apple Health data.
+The architecture of the data pipeline can be expressed in the 4 different stages of transformations which occur as follows:

-Here are the different components used:
-- Basic stats are published to a Kinesis data stream.
-- A Kinesis Firehose is then setup to consume the data from that stream and write it out to S3 every so often.
+1. Basic stats are published to a *Kinesis* data stream, which is setup to consume the data from that stream and write it out to *S3* every so often.
-- A Glue Python Shell job is also used to gather Github Insights data.
+2. A *Glue* Python Shell job is also used to gather Github Insights data.
-- Once in S3, a Glue Crawler identifies the schema and keeps the partitions up-to-date.
+3. Once in S3, a Glue Crawler identifies the schema and keeps the partitions up-to-date.
-- And then the data can be queried with Athena!
+4. And then the data can be queried with *Athena*!

 You can see what this looks like in the [architecture diagram](#architecture-diagram).

 ## Getting started

-Currently, I provision this all manually using the AWS console.
-I will eventually make a CloudFormation template.
+The infratructure components for this tutorial are provisioned this all manually using the AWS console.
+Of course, the plan is to eventually make a CloudFormation template.

 Set up the following services - details for each one are below.